1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 A: No, if the new building or addition is constructed on a previously built area (i.e., permanent structure demolished or relocatable removed), the area cannot be utilized to meet the MRLA, nor can DLA credits be earned.
 The newly built area must be constructed on a previously irrigated landscaped area to earn DLA credits or meet the MRLA.

-26: What is the time frame for submitting an existing MWELO compliant landscaping (not previously submitted to DSA for DLA credits) if it will be utilized on a current project site submitted to DSA?
+26: What is the time frame for submitting an existing MWELO compliant landscape area (not previously submitted to DSA for DLA credits) if it will be utilized on a current project site submitted to DSA?

-A: It would be preferred to have the District Account Balance (DLA) credits established on an existing MWELO compliant landscaping prior to or at the time the form DSA 1-L is submitted for the current application.
+A: It is preferable to have the District Account Balance (DLA) credits established on an existing MWELO compliant landscaping prior to or at the time the form DSA 1-L is submitted for the current application.
 However, the next option is to have the form DSA 1-L submitted at the back-check appointment.

 27: Is the Minimum Rehabilitated Landscape Area (MRLA) required for buildings that are being replaced due to fire, water, or other related damage?
 If not, is a form DSA 1-L required?

-A: If the building has approximately the same square footage as the original building (measured at the footprint), then it would be a considered a “replacement-in-kind” rather than a new building or building addition and the MRLA per CALGreen Code, Section 301.4.1, is not required.
+A: If the building has approximately the same square footage as the original building (measured at the footprint), then it would be a considered a “replacement-in-kind” rather than a new building or building addition; therefore, compliance with CALGreen Code, Section 301.4.1 is not required.

 Form DSA 1-L may be required to be submitted to certify compliance with the 2015 Model Water Efficient Landscape Ordinance (MWELO) requirements per CALGreen Code, Section 5.304.6 depending on whether the project’s scope of work includes irrigated landscape work that exceeds the square footage thresholds (CALGreen Code, Sections 5.304.6.1 and 5.304.6.2).